oci-pronghorn/FogLight/README.md

 This will create a folder named after your project, which includes all the project files.
 Let’s call our project *ProjectXYZ*.
 If you’re working from Terminal, open up the file  “ProjectXYZ”/src/main/java/com/ociweb/IoTApp.java .
 You can start implementing the project code from here.

-If you’re using an IDE, open up the created Maven project - *ProjectXYZ* and start working from IoTApp.java
+If you’re using an IDE, open up the created Maven project - *ProjectXYZ* and start working from <ProjectName>.java

 ### Importing the Maven project in Eclipse
 Select File -> Import